brharper-clgx/Daemon/backstory.md

 ## **Baldur's Gate**
 ### **The Streets**
 For the next several years I lived as a Street Urchin.
 After some time as a beggar, I improved my situation slightly by becoming pickpocket of the Guild.
-Our overseers were volatile and sometimes violent, but the food and shelter were reliable, and that was enough to keep several dozen children and me sticky-fingered.
+Our overseers were volatile, often violent, but the food and shelter were reliable, and that was enough to keep several dozen children and me sticky-fingered.

 I had one close friend during this period.
 The competition was fierce among the pickpockets, so few were friendly with one another.
 But Ekomon was different.
 He'd never hesitate to share a loaf of bread or give you some of his earning so you could meet quota and avoid a lashing.
 Perhaps it was because he was the subject of constant torment himself that found empathy for others.
 His tiefling blood put a target on his back that he could not wash off.